brinnaebent/cgmquantify/Paper/paper.md

 # Summary

 Continuous glucose monitoring (CGM) systems provide real-time, dynamic glucose information by tracking interstitial glucose values throughout the day (typically values are recorded every 5 minutes).
 CGMs are commonly used in diabetes management by clinicians and patients and in research to understand how factors of longitudinal glucose and glucose variability relate to disease onset and severity and the efficacy of interventions.
 CGM data presents unique bioinformatic challenges because the data is longitudinal, temporal, and there are nearly infinite possible ways to summarize and use this data.
 There are over 20 metrics of glucose variability, no standardization of metrics, and little validation across studies.
-Here we present an open source python package, cgmquantify, which contains over 20 functions with more than 25 clinically validated metrics of glucose and glucose variability and functions for visualizing longitudinal CGM data.
+Here we present open source python and R packages called cgmquantify, which contains over 20 functions with over 25 clinically validated metrics of glucose and glucose variability and functions for visualizing longitudinal CGM data.
 This is expected to be useful for researchers and may provide additional insights to patients and clinicians about glucose patterns.

 # Introduction